AARP Vice President on Livable Cities, Inclusion, and Disrupting Aging

 We have a livability index that our public policy institute created that rates communities based on livability.
 Its seven categories looking at housing, transit, and a whole range of markers of what makes a community livable.
 We encourage planners and individuals to use that livability index to get a marker of what's going on in their communities.

-In addition, we funded a paper from the Brookings Institute about innovation districts, which are compact sections of metropolitan areas that are redesigned to spur both economic growth and livability.
+In addition, we funded a paper from the Brookings Institution about innovation districts, which are compact sections of metropolitan areas that are redesigned to spur both economic growth and livability.
 It's titled Beyond Millennials.
 It's trying to look at economic development happening in innovation districts.
 Essentially, an innovation district is where there are a whole series of components that can jumpstart economic development, bringing together startups and looking at ways to really use the assets of that community to create more economic growth.

 What we're trying to do in that context is say, "Think about all the people.
 Be intentional."
 Because often when innovation districts start, they're really pitched towards young people.
 That's great.
 We want to get young people jobs.
 We support that and that's a great thing, but it's also not the full spectrum of the community.
 We want innovation districts to think about being inclusive.
 By inclusive, we mean not just race and gender, but also age.

 For example, we looked at Chattanooga, where they're running something called CO.LAB that intentionally takes seasoned business folks who are in their 50s or 60s and pairs them with the young people doing startups to try to share that business acumen they have gained over the years with the young people trying to start businesses.
 How do you deal with personnel, and payroll, and all those really back-of-the-house issues of running a business that often older people are very seasoned at?
 They understand how to run a business.
 That's just one example of how age diversity in the workforce can really enhance the outcome of what you're trying to do.